-- They have a history of active or previous auto-immune neurological disorders (e.g. multiple sclerosis, Guillain-Barre syndrome, transverse myelitis). - They have significant kidney or liver impairment. - They have elective surgery requiring overnight admission and/or general anaesthetic planned for during the study. - They have participated in another research study involving an investigational product in the past 12 weeks. - Their ability to understand English is insufficient to undertake all study requirements, in the opinion of the investigators.
+- They have elective surgery requiring overnight admission and/or general anaesthetic planned for during the study. - They have participated in another research study involving an investigational product in the past 12 weeks. - Their ability to understand English is insufficient to undertake all study requirements, in the opinion of the investigators.